hexagontk/hexagon/port_http_server/README.md

 #### Query Parameters

-It is possible to access the whole query string or only an specific query parameter using the `parameters` map on the `request` object:
+It is possible to access the whole query string or only a specific query parameter using the `parameters` map on the `request` object:

 @sample port_http_server/src/test/kotlin/PortHttpServerSamplesTest.kt:callbackQueryParam